 In each class, the daily mix consists of intensive lecture, demonstration, and then student practice activities.
 Lecture periods are interactive, informative, and intensive but are a fun educational experience.
 Generally, we demonstrate joinery in a multitude of ways to achieve the same results.
 You can modify the process to fit the tooling you’ll have access to when you leave us.

-For example, a joinery process is first demonstrated with the sole use of hand tools.
-Next the same joint or procedure is done with simple hand held power tools such as the router.
-Then the entire process is demonstrated with stationary equipment such as the table saw, drill press, and mortiser.
-Students choose whatever production method works best for them and how they either plan to equip their home workshop and/or work around their existing home tooling.
+For example, a joinery process is first demonstrated with the use of hand tools.
+Next the same joint or procedure is done with a simple hand held power tool, such as the router.
+Then, the process is demonstrated with stationary equipment such as the table saw, drill press, and mortiser.
+Students choose whatever production method works best for them and how they either plan to equip their workshop and/or work around their existing home tooling.

 Our class focuses as much on the material as our methods of working it.
 Wood is an extremely unique material, but it can be predictable if you know how to read the grain.
 Many students remark that they will never look at wood the same again.

 The alumni of the Lohr School of Woodworking come from many backgrounds.
 What unites us all is a passion in working with wood and a desire to reach our fullest potential.
 All are welcome in our woodshop!